davidjnevin/Design_Patterns_Pythons/README.md

 State

-Alter an object‟s behavior when its state changes
+Alter an object's behavior when its state changes

 Strategy